Xa-el/FootyFriends_Kickback/README.md

 Their combined efforts in design, development, and implementation have made FootyFriends a welcoming community for soccer fans with 1 trillion dollars.

 ## Acknowledgements
-Special thanks to Nick, Ryder, Alex, Beabadoobee, Midmantherss, and everyone who was along for the journey from grid to mid.
+Special thanks to Nick, Ryder, Alex, Midbamidbee, Peakpantherss, and everyone who was along for the journey from grid to mid.